cliffordlab/cliffordlab.github.io/ethics.md

 If you want to patent something you are working on with me, please come and see me to discuss this as early as possible.
-If you’ve already published it, you can probably still patent it (in the US only up to 12 months from the initial public disclosure for as little as an intial cost of \$100).
-Costs mount over time as you have to file a full patent and probably use lawyers, and then a few years later start paying maintenance costs.
+If you’ve already published it, you can probably still patent it (in the US, only up to 12 months from the initial public disclosure for as little as an initial cost of \$100).
+Costs mount over time as you have to file a full patent and probably use lawyers, and then a few years later, start paying maintenance costs.

 ## Source code and open source

 Please DO NOT post any code you write that is related to research in our department (or elsewhere) in a public repo.
-Use a private github repo in the lab (not personal) github group.
+Use a private Github repo in the lab (not personal) Github group.

 There are many reasons for not posting code at an early stage: